cbrown5/cbrown5.github.io/_posts/2017-05-25-decisions-making-hacks.md

 This added decisions to my day - which bike should I ride and which trails should I take?

-When I ride home from work I often find I think about work the next day needlessly - I can deal with the decisions at work when I am actually in the office.
+When I ride home from work I often find I needlessly think about work the next day, when instead I should deal with the work decisions when I am actually in the office.

 Now when I ride home I find myself thinking about what trail to ride on and what bike to take.